usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 This executable does the following:

     - Initialize the ROS client library.
-    - Create an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
+    - Create an instance of the class :python:`CompetitionInterface` as a ROS node.
     - Start the competition.

 Build Instructions
 ------------------

-The CMakeLists defines the build instructions that are used for this package when :inline-bash:`colcon build` is run for the workspace.
-The necessary ROS dependencies are located, the :inline-file:`ariac_tutorials` python module is installed, and the :inline-file:`tutorial_1.py` executable is installed.
+The CMakeLists defines the build instructions that are used for this package when :bash:`colcon build` is run for the workspace.
+The necessary ROS dependencies are located, the :file:`ariac_tutorials` python module is installed, and the :file:`tutorial_1.py` executable is installed.

 .. code-block:: cmake
     :caption: CMakeLists.txt